Intel Core i3-1220P

 Please note that this is not a user-replaceable CPU.
 It gets soldered permanently on to the motherboard (FCBGA1744 socket interface).

 Remarkably enough, this Core i3 is slated to be faster than any Core i3 of any generation before it, desktop-grade ones included.
-Provided the Power Limits are high enough and the cooling solution is a good one, the 10 CPU cores will be able to outshine most of the hexa-core U-class Ryzen 5000 and Ryzen 6000 options while being very close to hexa-core H-class 10th Gen Core processors, like an i7-10750H.
+Provided the Power Limits are high enough and the cooling solution is a good one, the 10 CPU cores will be able to outshine most of the hexa-core U-class Ryzen 5000 and Ryzen 6000 options.

 Since none of the 28 W Tiger Lake generation processors had more than 4 cores while this i3 has 10 cores, it's an apples to oranges comparison.
 An i3-1220P based laptop is pretty much guaranteed to be faster than most i7-1195G7 and i7-11375H based laptops.

 The built-in graphics adapter in the form of the 64 EU UHD Graphics running at up to 1.1 GHz is a slightly downgraded 80 EU Iris Xe.
 The latter can be found in many Alder Lake-P and Tiger Lake-UP3 processors, like a Core i5-1250P or a Core i5-1145G7, respectively.
 Despite the lower EU cluster count, this is still a fairly capable iGPU, loaded with modern features such as the AV1 video decoding capability and SUHD 4320p monitor support.
 The UHD Graphics will happily drive up to 4 monitors simultaneously, provided the laptop has the outputs required.
-Its gaming performance is unlikely to please the crowds, though, as it will be good for resolutions of no higher than 1600x900 and Low settings only in so many titles.
+Its gaming performance is unlikely to please the crowds, though, as it will be good for resolutions no higher than 1600x900 and Low settings only in most titles trleased in 2021 and 2022.
 Your mileage may vary depending on how high the Power Limits are and how capable the cooling solution of a laptop is.
 Fast RAM is a prerequisite for decent performance as well (the UHD Graphics has to make do with no dedicated video memory).

 |Series||Intel Alder Lake-P|